-You should pack your suitcase two weeks before your due date.
-We suggest that you pack three nightgowns, three bras, a robe, slippers, shampoo, other personal items such as make-up, and clothes for you and your baby to wear home.
-Some mothers also include a baby book (for signatures of visitors), breastfeeding book, birth announcements, and address book and a small gift or treat for the sibling(s).
+You should pack your suitcase three to four weeks before your due date.
+We suggest that you pack three nightgowns, three bras, a robe, slippers, shampoo, other personal items such as makeup, and clothes for you and your baby to wear home.
+Some mothers also include a baby book (for signatures of visitors), a breastfeeding book, birth announcements and an address book, and a small gift or treat for any siblings.
 Leave your suitcase in the car until after you have delivered.
+Leave the car seat in the car until after delivery.